Got a pup who’s constantly looking for something to chew and destroys your furniture, shoes and clothes?

 These are cheap, effective and very tough and can withstand even the most aggressive chewer for years.
 The only drawback is that they’re not flavoured.

-- Made with soft, durable material designed specifically for teething puppies who have not formed any adult teeth
+- FOR TEETHING PUPPIES - made with soft, durable material designed specifically for teething puppies who have not formed any adult teeth

 5. Focuspet Dog Rope Toys